roytang/blog/content/photos/2017/09/BZF0KgoAAvp/index.md

 - mtg
 - mtgphnationals
 - mtgnats2017
+title: MTG PH Nationals 2017
 ---

+Currently 1-1 in #mtg ph nationals.
+1 more round of standard then four draft rounda today

-Currently 1-2 at the #mtg ph nationals and waiting for draft 1.
+[13:53] Currently 1-2 at the #mtg ph nationals and waiting for draft 1.
 At least the swag is nice